University of Kent

 Before using Vevox, Kent had previously used an alternative polling tool that was available to staff across the University.
 While this worked for a period, Nick felt that it was lacking in functionality, and ultimately the university decided to not continue funding the tool.
 As a result, it was decided by Nick and the wider team that it was time to find a more modern, progressive polling tool.

 For around a year following the decision to stop funding their previous polling tool, the university went without a centrally funded audience engagement platform – but staff members quickly began to query Nick about whether there was any new solution he would recommend them to use.
-This is when Nick found out that one of the university’s schools had been using Vevox amongst themselves – so he spoke to them to find out why they were using it, and what they liked.

 • Browser based: Staff liked that you could access Vevox through a browser, meaning simple, easy access for all.
 No downloads required.